![]() |

 |

 The Thompson Submachine gun was born from the mind of General John T. Thompson.
-Gen. Thompson was driven with the thought of creating a hand held machinegun that would help end the First World War.
+Gen. Thompson was driven with the thought of creating a hand-held machinegun that would help end the First World War.
 At this time in history, machineguns were large heavy weapons manned by several soldiers.
 The thought of a compact machinegun, small and light enough for a single soldier to operate, fascinated Thompson.
-It was his never ending devotion to developing the light weight machinegun, combined with a series of well timed world events, that led to the creation of the worlds first Submachine gun; The Thompson Submachine gun.
+It was his never-ending devotion to developing the light weight machinegun, combined with a series of well-timed world events, that led to the creation of the world’s first practical Submachine gun; The Thompson Submachine gun.

 Whether you are a firearms enthusiast or not, the Story of The Thompson submachine gun is a fascinating story to read.
 I hope you enjoy reading it as much as I've had putting it together in this Web page tribute to General John T. Thompson.